-Placa d’Espanya is one of the biggest squares in Barcelona.
+Placa d’Espanya is one of the biggest squares in the city so make sure you include it in your Barcelona itinerary list.
 Built for International Exhibition in 1929, the plaza features a fountain, two Venetian Towers, and a promenade leading to the Museu Nacional d’Art de Catalunya.
 To have a splendid view of the square, go to the roof of Arena shopping mall.
 It’s the round one facing the square.
 There’s a lift that takes you directly to the panoramic viewpoint, but it costs something.
 So go inside and take the escalators to the fourth floor.

 “Get lost” at Labyrinth Park of Horta

-To enjoy panoramic views of Barcelona you can go either at Tibidabo or Bunkers del Carmel.
+Your Barcelona itinerary should include a visit to either Tibidabo or Bunkers del Carmel for gorgeous views of the city.
 Tibidabo is the tallest mountain overlooking the city.
 Dominated by Sagrat Cor church, the place is among the top Barcelona attractions.
 The Sacred Heart of Jesus sculpture, similar to the one in Rio de Janeiro, sits on the top of the church.
 Go inside the church for beautiful paintings and decorations.
 And if you have more time to spend here, there’s an Amusement Park with a colorful Ferris Wheel and other carousels to have fun.

 You can get there with Tibidabo Funicular, Tramvia Blau, by car, or a minibus 111 connecting Vallvidrera village with the upper station of Vallvidrera funicular.

-Visiting Bunkers del Carmel is among Barcelona tourist attractions because it offers a gorgeous view of the city.
+Visiting Bunkers del Carmel has become one of the famous Barcelona attractions because it offers a gorgeous view of the city.
 During the Spanish Civil War, the top of the Turo de la Rovira hill was used as an anti-aircraft fortification to look over the entire Barcelona.

 The place has a large, 105mm cannons and masonry defenses to protect the city from bombing.
 After the war ended, those weapons were removed, and the bunkers were left alone.
 It used to be a hidden gem for a couple of years, and today, the area gets so many tourists and locals that it’s hard to find a place to sit and enjoy the view.